kru2710shna/ML-Project-3/README.md

 - **TQDM:** Visualize progress using TQDM during preprocessing.
 - **Label Encoding:** Convert categorical labels into numerical format.
 - **Train-Test Split:** Split the dataset into training and testing sets for model evaluation.

+### 3. Model Creation

+Build a deep learning model using Keras and TensorFlow.
+The model will be a Sequential neural network with layers such as Dense, Dropout, Activation, Flatten, and various optimizers.

 More details will be updated as the project progresses.